Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Methods

 As shown in Fig.~\ref{fig:framework}, we first utilize the existing universal segmentation module $f_S$ to extract mask $M_{A_j}$ for the anatomical area $A_j$ given the CT volumes $\mathbf{V}$.
 The segmentation process can be formulated as follows:

 The region mask $M_{A_j}$ is then utilized to construct the corresponding local features $\mathcal{L}_{A_j}$.
 To preserve higher-resolution details without increasing much computational burden, we design a local feature decoupling (LFD) strategy that separates texture and geometry information.
+Texture information refers to patterns within regions of interest that capture surface characteristics, which are essential for disease diagnosis.
+For example, in lung CT scans, the texture feature ``ground-glass opacity" indicates increased lung tissue density.
+Geometry information encompasses the size, shape, and spatial location of regions of interest, playing a crucial role in medical imaging.
+For example, the geometry feature ``enlarged heart" may indicate conditions such as heart failure or pericardial effusion.

 For the texture information, we first use region mask $M_{A_j}$ to extract the region volume $V_{A_j}$ from $\mathbf{V}$ by element-wise multiplication.
-This results in a large redundant area outside the target region, which is not informative.
+This results in a large redundant area outside the region of interest, which is not informative.
 Therefore, we crop the region volume $V_{A_j}$ to exclude these irrelevant parts.
 Since $V_{A_j}$ is much smaller than the entire volume $\mathbf{V}$, we can retain higher-resolution details without increasing the input size.
 Next, we utilize a 3D volume encoder $f_V$ to extract local texture features $\mathcal{L}_{A_j}^{t}$.
 The following adapter module $f_A$ is used to compress and align these local texture features with the embedding space of the LLM.
 This process can be formulated as follows:

 where $\odot$ indicates element-wise multiplication.